Alan Stern, NASA: Talking about planets with astronomers is like coming to a divorce lawyer with a question about real estate

 - I was there.

-Shuttle crash "Challenger" occurred on January 28, 1986.
-The shuttle collapsed at launch as a result of an external fuel tank explosion that occurred on the 73rd second of the flight.
-This led to the death of all seven crew members.
+Shuttle disaster"Challenger"occurred on January 28, 1986.
+The shuttle collapsed during launch as a result of the explosion of the external fuel tank, which occurred 73 seconds into the flight.
+This resulted in the death of all seven crew members.

-The destruction of the aircraft was causeddamage to the sealing ring of the right solid fuel booster at the start.
-Damage to the ring caused a burnout in the side of the accelerator, from which a jet stream was beating toward the external fuel tank.
+The destruction of the aircraft was caused bydamage to the o-ring of the right solid fuel accelerator during start-up.
+Damage to the ring caused a hole to burn out in the side of the accelerator, from which a jet stream flowed towards the external fuel tank.

 Contrary to common misconception, the shuttle doesn’texploded, and collapsed as a result of abnormal aerodynamic overloads.
 Instantaneous explosion of all fuel also did not occur: the burning of the components of the fuel continued for some time after the complete destruction of the tank and the shuttle itself.
 The side accelerators survived and continued their uncontrolled flight until they were accidentally destroyed by a team from Earth.
 The cockpit, which is airtight and more durable than the orbital module as a whole, also remained intact, but may have been depressurized.
 The wreckage of the shuttle fell into the Atlantic Ocean.

-As a result of a search and rescue operation withthe bottom of the Atlantic raised many fragments of the shuttle, including the cockpit.
-Although the exact time of the death of the crew is unknown, it turned out that three of its members (Michael J. Smith, Allison S. Onizuka and Judith A. Resnick) survived the destruction of the shuttle and were conscious - they included personal air supply devices.
+As a result of a search and rescue operation withMany fragments of the shuttle, including the crew cabin, were raised from the bottom of the Atlantic.
+Although the exact time of death of the crew is unknown, it turned out that three of its members (Michael J. Smith, Allison S. Onizuka and Judith A. Resnick) survived the destruction of the shuttle and were conscious - they turned on their personal air supply devices.

 After the disaster, the shuttle program was curtailed for 32 months.